atbcb/usab-uswds/_pages/enforcement-complaint.md

 Pursuant to the Paperwork Reduction Act of 1995, and its implementing regulations at 5 CFR 1320.8(b)(3), note that the United States Access Board may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a valid OMB Control Number.
 The Online ABA Complaint Form has OMB Control Number 3014-0012 (Expiration Date: 8/31/2020).

-#### **Editor's Note** The Office of Management is currently reviewing our request to continue using the Online ABA Complaint Form beyond this date; the form is still deemed valid during the review period.
+#### Editor's Note: The Office of Management and Budget (OMB) is currently reviewing our request to continue using the Online ABA Complaint Form beyond this date; the OMB Control Number is still deemed valid during the review period.